composablesys/collabs/docs/src/guide/handling_changes.md

 Each Collab also emits type-specific events describing changes as they occur.

-For example, in [our whiteboard demo](https://github.com/composablesys/collabs/blob/master/demos/apps/whiteboard/src/main.ts), it would be inefficient to repaint the whole board after each change.
+For example, in [our whiteboard demo](https://github.com/composablesys/collabs/blob/master/demos/apps/whiteboard/src/main.ts), it would be inefficient to repaint the whole whiteboard after each change.
 Instead, we listen on CValueMap's ["Set"](../api/collabs/interfaces/MapEventsRecord.html#Set) and ["Delete"](../api/collabs/interfaces/MapEventsRecord.html#Delete) events:

 ```ts
 const boardState: CValueMap<[x: number, y: number], Color> = ...;